icai-uma/Deep-learning-based-video-surveillance-system-managed-by-low-cost-hardware-and-panoramic-cameras-/README.md

 The contents of this code are provided without any warranty.
 They are intended for evaluational purposes only.

 In order to work properly, this system uses a convolutional neural network and some test data that couldn't be uploaded to this repository because of github upload size limitations.
-If anyone wants to test this code, we'll be pleasant to provide the cited CNN implementation and the datasets.
+If anyone wants to test this code, please write an e-mail to jpicazo@uma.es.
+I'll be pleasant to provide the cited CNN implementation and the datasets.

 Any suggestions and bug reports will be welcome.
 # Citation